josh-ashkinaze/plurals/README.md

 chain.process()
 print(chain.final_response)
 ```
 Suppose we want the agents and the moderator to repeat this process multiple times instead of just once.
-In that case, we can change the variable 'cycles' to a number greater than one.
-The value of the integer 'cycles' will determine how many times we will go through this process, whether it's ensemble, chain, or debate.
+In that case, we can change the variable `cycles` to a number greater than one.
+The value of the integer `cycles` will determine how many times we will go through this process, whether it's ensemble, chain, or debate.

 Notice also that we can set up agents using different methods and still put them in the same chain.